DanNBullock/USG_grants_crawl/README.md

 Broadly speaking, this collection of notebooks is intended to guide users through an increasingly complex analysis of data derived from grants.gov, as it relates to open science infrastructure.

-**For descriptions of the specific chapters, see [the readme file contained within the notebooks directory](https://github.com/DanNBullock/USG_grants_crawl/tree/main/notebooks)**
+<font size="20">**For descriptions of the specific chapters, see [the `README` file contained within the `notebooks/` directory](https://github.com/DanNBullock/USG_grants_crawl/tree/main/notebooks)**</font>

 ### Relevant modules
-Within the [src directory](https://github.com/DanNBullock/USG_grants_crawl/blob/main/src/) the [grantsGov_utilities.py file](https://github.com/DanNBullock/USG_grants_crawl/blob/main/src/grantsGov_utilities.py) contains a number of thouroughly documented functions that are used throughout the notebooks.
+Within the [`src/` directory](https://github.com/DanNBullock/USG_grants_crawl/blob/main/src/) the [`grantsGov_utilities.py` file](https://github.com/DanNBullock/USG_grants_crawl/blob/main/src/grantsGov_utilities.py) contains a number of thouroughly documented functions that are used throughout the notebooks.
 Feel free to search through these, as later notbooks opt towards cleaner and more succinct code as opposed to rehashing code that has already been used.

 ### Other relevant content
 TBD
 ## Project / codebase provenance
 This project's main components are comprised of jupyter notebooks.
-A number of re-occuring functions (which would also take up substantial page-space, in addition to be repetitive) are stored in the [/src directory](https://github.com/DanNBullock/USG_grants_crawl/tree/main/src) in the [grantsGov_utilities.py](https://github.com/DanNBullock/USG_grants_crawl/blob/main/src/grantsGov_utilities.py) file.
+A number of re-occuring functions (which would also take up substantial page-space, in addition to be repetitive) are stored in the [`src/` directory](https://github.com/DanNBullock/USG_grants_crawl/tree/main/src) in the [`grantsGov_utilities.py`](https://github.com/DanNBullock/USG_grants_crawl/blob/main/src/grantsGov_utilities.py) file.

 ### Support elements